-The course audit (not for credit) fee is 50% of the North Dakota tuition rate.
-Student fees are not assessed to audited courses.
+The course audit (not for credit) fee is 50% of the student's tuition rate, based on their individual residency.
+Student fees are not assessed on audited courses.

 The course challenge fee is 50% of the North Dakota tuition rate.
 The fee is paid after approval of the petition to challenge, but before the special examination is administered.
 Course challenges are coordinated by the Office of Registration & Records.

 Individual courses or course sections may have additional fees.
 The fee amount will be listed under Class Notes in the Class Sections Detail on Campus Connection.

 Other Charges may apply based on the specific residence hall or apartment.
 See Department of Residence Life for more information and/or with any questions.

 All students are required to have an NDSU photo ID card.
 New and/or replacement ID Cards are charged to the student account.
 Questions may be directed to the NDSU Card Center.

 The Interactive Video Networking (IVN) Fee is assessed for classes taken at non-NDSU locations.
 IVN charges are equal to 20% of the North Dakota Resident Tuition Rate.

 Upon arrival, international students are charged a one-time International Student Orientation Fee.
 During each semester thereafter, including summer, each is charged the International Student Support Services Fee.
 All international students are required to maintain health insurance while attending NDSU.
 Some may also be required to participate in Intensive English Language courses, which are charged in addition to base tuition.